liclac/linkpearl_old/README.md

     bundle install
     rake db:migrate

-Run a development server:
+Run a development server, complete with a task queue, etc:
-(the -b is needed in a VM!)

-    rails s -b 0.0.0.0
+    bundle exec foreman start

-Access it at <http://localhost:3000>, and register an account.
+Access it at <http://localhost:5000>, and register an account.
 Then promote yourself to admin:

     rake 'promote[youremail@example.com]'